 THE UNIVERSITY OF CONNECTICUT gives assurance that it will comply with the Department of Health and Human Services (DHHS) regulations for the protection of human research subjects and has set up an Institutional Review Board to review all research associated with the University.
 Researchers (including student researchers) are required to file a IRB prior to conducting research.
 Certain types of studies quality for exempt or expedited review.
 Research involving minors almost NEVER qualifies for exempt status.
 Even if a study qualifies for exempt status, the researcher must still file a IRB with the Department Head and submit it to the IRB.

-Human subjects forms are available on the web from the Office of the Vice President for Research at the University of Connecticut.
+Human subjects forms are submitted electronically through InfoEd on the IRB site within the Office of the Vice President for Research at the University of Connecticut.
+Prior to participating in research, all researchers must complete research training.
+The University of Connecticut, like many institutions, used the CITI training program.

 Informed consent must also be given for interviews.